 Building important study strategies and organizational skills play a key role in determining grades, and subsequently affecting student’s performance and placement in more advanced classes.

 We understand the unique challenges students face when they have a learning disability.
 That is why all of our tutors are top-tier college level graduates who score in the top 5% for every subject they tutor, so our students can be confident taking advice from them.

-With Jump Start’s tutoring services, finding a friendly and helpful tutor that will work with students one-on-one with a customized approach is easy!
+With Jump Start’s Tutoring Services, finding a friendly and helpful tutor who recognizes a student’s learning disabilities, and help them by assessing their strengths, weaknesses that will work with students one-on-one with a customized approach is easy!

 Choosing our tutoring services provides students with a blueprint customized to ensure their maximum success.
-Our tutors will provide tips and motivation to help students with learning disabilities improve and work on their academic habits.
+At Jump Start, our tutors will provide tips and motivation to help students with learning disabilities improve and work on their academic habits.

 Students can also expect an academic edge by receiving help navigating their courses with a hands-on learning experience in-home or online; as they discover their learning style and prepare for exams in core reading, writing, math, science, history, test prep, study skills and much more!